 Medicated Ear Drops

-Whether over-the-counter or prescribed by a veterinarian, antibiotic ear drops are often recommended for more severe cases of ear infection.
+Whether over-the-counter or prescribed by a veterinarian, antibiotic ear drops are often recommended for more severe otitis.
 Treatment with ear drops usually lasts a few weeks and is meant to be continued until the infection is gone.

 Prevention